UW-Hydro/VIC/docs/Documentation/Drivers/Image/OutputFormatting.md

 **Main points:**

 1. Output file names and contents can be specified in the [global parameter file](GlobalParam.md) (see below).
 2. If you do not specify file names and contents in the [global parameter file](GlobalParam.md), VIC will produce the same set of output files that it has produced in earlier versions, namely "fluxes" and "snow" files, plus "fdepth" files if FROZEN_SOIL is TRUE and "snowband" files if PRT_SNOW_BAND is TRUE.
-These files will have the same contents and format as in earlier versions.
+These files will all be in netCDF format.
+(NOTE: these default outputs seem to not be implemented in the image driver yet!!!)
 3. The OPTIMIZE and LDAS_OUTPUT options have been removed.
 These output configurations can be selected with the proper set of instructions in the [global parameter file](GlobalParam.md). (see the `output.*.template` files included in this distribution for more information.)
 4. If you do specify the file names and contents in the [global parameter file](GlobalParam.md), PRT_SNOW_BAND will have no effect.

+# NOTE: things below need to be changed according to new netCDF output
 **To specify file names and contents in the [global parameter file](GlobalParam.md):**

 1. Find the names of the desired variables in the [output variable list](../../OutputVarList.md)